Welasco/AzureSentinelSyslog/README.md

     /opt/microsoft/omsagent/plugin/out_oms.rb
     ```

+    All CEF messages will be sent to **CommonSecurityLog** table under the Log Analytics wokspace.

     At this point after save the configuration file you have Log Analytics agent (OMSAgent) listening on TCP port 25226 waiting to receive data from RSyslog.

 - **RSyslog**